scottcolfer/scottcolfer.github.io/_posts/2019-06-19-blogging-product-leader.md

 ## Action

 Leaders lead, and that means going first.
-The gap in guidance is an opportunity to develop it for myself.
-Blogging as helped me to collect the lessons I've learned so I can use them in the future.
+The gap in guidance for product leaders is an opportunity to develop it for myself.
+Blogging has helped me to collect the lessons I've learned so I can use them in the future.
 Here are some of the ways that blogging has helped me.

 #### Statement of intent (to myself and for myself)